-basket weaving with coconut coir
+How to make a twined basket with coconut coir

 Love the sight of all that coconut coir, but have no idea what you'd make with it?
 Here's an idea!